21 March 2026 / The Olive Grove, Forresters Beach, NSW Central Coast

 Meet the Speakers

-The Hon Justice Jane Needham
+The Honourable Justice Jane Needham

 Justice Needham was appointed to the Federal Court on 5 July 2024.
-Her biography is available on the website of the Federal Court of Australia and may be veiwed by clicking here.

 Richard Neal

 Richard (Teece Hodgson & Ward) is widely recognised as a leading lawyer in New South Wales in contested estate claims, family provision claims and complex estate planning matters.
-Richard is named in the Doyle’s Guide from 2015 to 2023 as a Preeminent Wills & Estates Litigation Lawyer – New South Wales and Preeminent Wills, Estates Planning and Succession Planning Lawyer – New South Wales.
-He is co-author of Succession Law and Practice NSW (Mason and Handler) and Hutley’s Australian Wills Precedents (LexisNexis Butterworths) 10th Edition (2021).
+Richard is named in the Doyle’s Guide from 2015 to 2025 as a Preeminent Wills & Estates Litigation Lawyer – New South Wales and Preeminent Wills, Estates Planning and Succession Planning Lawyer – New South Wales.
+He is co-author of Succession Law and Practice NSW (Mason and Handler) and Hutley’s Australian Wills Precedents (LexisNexis Butterworths) 11th Edition (2025).
 He regularly acts as an Administrator or Interim Administrator appointed by the Court.

 John Armfield